 He also drew plenty of criticism for his politics, as well as his distrustful view of governmental institutions, including the CIA, over his lifetime.
 But little of that seemed to affect his outlook.
 He never grew jaded, and his last works still championed the overlooked, even if they were far from their country.

 For these reasons, John Steinbeck is a writer with which every man should be familiar.
-If you lack direction, he will inspire; if you’re bored, he’ll spur adventure.
-Regardless of the place you start, he will, most importantly, encourage compassion and the opening of one’s eyes for those often overlooked.
+If you lack direction, he will inspire; if you're bored, he'll spur adventure.
+Regardless of the place you start, he will, most importantly, encourage compassion and the opening of one's eyes to those often overlooked.
 Our list spans the range of his work, from the longest novels to the most hard-boiled reporting and the most whimsical allegories.
-Trust us: Time spent with Steinbeck is worth it.
+Trust us: Time spent with Steinbeck is worth the read.

 Maybe you were scared off after measuring the thickness of Grapes of Wrath.
 Start here.
 Or maybe you're a longtime Steinbeck fan and know his bibliography inside and out.
 Still start here.
 While the author published 33 books over his life, many, including Mice, were in novella form, which falls in length somewhere between a long short story and a short novel.
 Published in 1937, the story follows George Milton and Lennie Small, two out-of-work drifters during the Great Depression looking for work in the agriculturally rich area of Central California.